Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Maintaining, defending, or settling a proceeding in South Dakota courts

-- Dealing with internal business affairs, like holding in-state meetings of managers, members, shareholders, etc.
+- Dealing with internal business affairs, like holding in-state meetings of LLC members and/or managers

 - Maintaining bank accounts